usnistgov/FIPS201/_FIPS201/system.md

 Card writers, which are similar to card readers, personalize and initialize the information stored on PIV Cards.
 Card writers may also be used to perform remote PIV Card updates (see [Section 2.9.2](requirements.md#s-2-9-2)).
-The data to be stored on PIV Cards includes personal information, certificates, cryptographic keys, the PIN, and biometric data.
+The data to be stored on PIV Cards includes cardholder information, certificates, cryptographic keys, the PIN, and biometric data.

 PIN input devices can be used along with card readers when a higher level of authentication assurance is